 And while not ready to go completely full hog by deleting it off every device I own, I decided to start small and just delete it from my phone.
 (I do have a business after all and social media is part of my marketing strategy.)
-Here is what I found:

 1) The number of times I check my phone per day drastically reduced.
 I mean drastically — by 66% to be precise!
 How do I know this?
 The savvy mindfulness practitioner that I am I downloaded for free a few weeks back an app called “checky” that calculates the number of times I check my phone per day.